hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture6.md

 2. Review of network parameters

 #### D3 Network Visualziations, cont.
-1. D3 programming exervise for adding labels to the network diagram (binding, reading data) 1.b. different types of networks -- we will go through all  (different visualizations)
+1. D3 programming exercise for adding labels to the network diagram (binding, reading data) 1.b. different types of networks -- we will go through all  (different visualizations)